 Rural health providers’ disaster planning directed toward patient data security and accessibility is a matter of calculated risk.
 Healthcare data systems contained and managed on-premise require a good deal of resources during a disaster and are at even more risk, especially during times of uncertainty.

 An EHR host can help a hospital save resources, lower risk, and also provide clear and documented answers to the following questions:

 Bishow’s 25-bed CAH is located in Miles City, MT, 145 miles from the nearest major urban area—Billing, MT.
-In both emergency and disaster scenarios, Bishow notes that precise coordination between EMS providers is integral for making sure patients get the specific level of care they need.
+In both emergency and disaster scenarios, Bishow notes that precise coordination between EMS providers is integral to ensuring patients get the specific level of care they need.
 He notes one of the best ways to achieve effective care coordination with EMS and other providers is through an integrated EHR that can ensure data integrity.

-Geography, as well as infrastructural inadequacies, can place rural communities at a disadvantage during natural disasters; meaning they often need a bigger commitment from their community and providers.
+Geography and infrastructural inadequacies can place rural communities at a disadvantage during natural disasters, meaning they often need a bigger commitment from their community and providers.

 Hospitals are the cornerstones for many rural communities.
 Leading up to, during, and after natural disasters, rural providers need to be confident in their EHR’s ability to help them effectively serve that community.
 Losing a locally managed EHR and the patient data stored within can create patient safety issues and additional risks.
 Recovering data from equipment that may have been severely damaged or procuring new equipment to restore data from offsite tape backups is a massive undertaking for hospital IT staff.

-A hosted EHR solution can act as an added layer of protection and sustainability for critical patient data systems.
+A hosted EHR solution can be an added layer of protection and sustainability for critical patient data systems.
 By taking the burden of EHR disaster response and recovery off the hospital’s hands, an EHR host can help rural healthcare providers more effectively care for people impacted by natural disasters.